Why Pursue an M.A. in History of Christianity?

 Why Study History of Christianity at Wheaton?

 Though not required, interested students have the opportunity to select a concentration in one of the three periods of study: Early Christianity, Reformation Christianity, or Modern Christianity.
-For those in pursuit of doctoral studies, this option is highly recommended.
+For those in pursuit of doctoral studies, this option of selecting a concentration is highly recommended.

 Explore the life and thought of the Christian church in its first seven centuries through the teaching, research, and publications of the Wheaton Center for Early Christian Studies.